-Before reading the rest of this post, or shortly thereafter, make sure you do three things:
+Before reading, or shortly thereafter, make sure you do three things:

 2. If you want your real name to appear on the site, please use it when joining.
 Otherwise, you can use any name you want.

-3. Write a fanpost here at Fake Teams so I, and our readers, can get an idea about your writing skills and your fantasy baseball/hockey/basketball knowledge.
+3. Write a fanpost here at Fake Teams so I, and our readers, can get an idea about your writing skills and your fantasy baseball knowledge.

 What am I looking for?

-2. I am looking for you to contribute at least one article per week, more if you have the time.
+2. I am looking for you to contribute 1-2 articles per week.

 4. Need someone willing to write on assigned topics from time to time.